kevinhwang91/rnvimr/README.md

 Q: How can I use Ranger defualt configuration (vanilla)?

 A: Write `let g:rnvimr_vanilla = 1` to your vim configuration.

+Q: `let g:rnvimr_enable_ex = 1` can't work as expected.

+A: Turn off the option of other plugins (like `let g:NERDTreeHijackNetrw = 0` which is used in NERDTree) or uninstall the conflicting plugins.

 ## License